semaphoreci/docs/docs/essentials/configuring-pre-flight-checks.md

 Description: This guide shows you how to set up pre-flight checks run before each pipeline in Semaphore 2.0.
 ---

-!!! warning "This feature is in private beta and a part of the Semaphore Enterprise feature plan."
+!!! warning "This feature is in private beta and part of the Semaphore Enterprise feature plan."
     Pre-flight checks are in closed beta.
 If you would like to try them out, please [contact us and share your use case](https://semaphoreci.com/contact).
     Our team will get back to you as soon as possible.